gchilton1102/Pipeline_Project/README.md

 This is a python-based pipeline that is structured to compare HCMV transcriptomes 2 and 6 days post infection (dpi) and assemble the genome based on the given transcriptomes.

 ## Getting Started

+- If you do not already have Python installed, follow the instructions on this page: https://www.python.org/downloads/

 ### You will need the following dependencies:

-    If you do not already have Python installed, follow the instructions on this page: https://www.python.org/downloads/

 - The following libraries are part of the standard library of python version 2.7 or later: